Octo-planner: On-device Language Model for Planner-Action Agents: Experimental Design

 \section{Experimental Design}

-Our experimental design assesses the Octo-planner's performance for on-device AI agent planning.
+Our experimental design assesses Octo-planner's performance in on-device AI agent planning.
 We aim to determine the optimal configuration for deploying efficient, accurate planning models on resource-constrained devices while maintaining adaptability to new domains and functions.
 Our experiments focus on four key areas:

 \begin{enumerate} \item Performance and efficiency trade-offs between full fine-tuning and LoRA. \item Multi-LoRA accuracy in handling different function sets simultaneously. \item Performance comparison across various base models and sizes. \item The impact of dataset size on accuracy, ranging from 100 to 1000 training examples. \end{enumerate}